 It’s so sticky

-Wax can be impossible to work with when it’s sticky, but there’s a couple of different products you can use to stop it from sticking to your hands and tools, my favourites are vaseline, cleanser, makeup remover, or moisturiser.
+Wax can be impossible to work with when it starts to get sticky, but there’s a couple of different products you can use to stop it from sticking to your hands and tools.
+My favourites are vaseline, cleanser, makeup remover, or moisturiser.
+Vaseline is my top pick.
 Give your hands and tools a VERY thin coat of whatever you’re using and keep topping up whenever you start to have problems with sticking.
-You don’t want to go overboard or you’ll end up mixing it into the wax, or coating the wax with it, and then you’ll have a new set of problems to deal with.
+You don’t want to go overboard or you’ll end up mixing the product into the wax, or coating the wax with it, and then you’ll have a new set of problems to deal with.

-Scar wax can end up mushing into your hair, so you either need to shave the area first, or just accept that it’s going to a little painful and you might loose a bit of that hair (for us ladies it’s a bit like getting a free wax) – to be fair, having a hairy base can actually improve how well the scar wax stays on because it has something to grip on to, but on the other hand it can be hard to make it look realistic if you’re working on a super hairy arm because then you’ll have the hairy arm, and a bald spot where the wax is.
+Scar wax can end up mushing into your hair, so you either need to shave the area first, or just accept that it’s going to a little painful and you might loose a bit of that hair (for us ladies it’s a bit like getting a free wax) – but, having a hairy base can actually improve how well the scar wax stays on because it has something to grip on to.
+On the other hand it can be hard to make it look realistic if you’re working on a super hairy arm because then you’ll have the hairy arm, and a bald spot where the wax is.

 Aside from hair, you want to make sure you’re working on a clean, dry, oil free skin, so give it a good wipe down before you start.

 Blending the wax onto the skin is probably one of the most important parts to get a nice seamless look, if you spend time sculpting your scar or wound, then try and blend it, depending on the consistency of the wax you’re using you could find that all of your hard work and your beautiful sculpture get destroyed when you try to blend it.